-Riverstone Kitchen was established by Bevan and Monique Smith in November 2006.
-Built in a paddock on the family farm, 15 minutes north of Oamaru in North Otago, it has defied all odds and achieved huge success.
-In 2010, Riverstone Kitchen was the supreme winner of Cuisine magazine’s coveted Restaurant of the Year award and put its name firmly on the map!
+In 2006, Bevan returned to New Zealand to establish the now famous Riverstone Kitchen.
+Built in a paddock on the family farm, 15 minutes north of Oamaru in North Otago, it has become a destination for lucky locals, food-loving kiwis and international visitors alike.
+In 2010, Riverstone Kitchen was the supreme winner of Cuisine magazine’s coveted Restaurant of the Year award, putting it firmly on the map.

 Bevan’s food ethos is reflected in the all-encompassing gardens that surround and define Riverstone Kitchen.
 He is passionate about showcasing the best that New Zealand has to offer and is a strong advocate of sustainability and locally sourced produce.